 The goal of the Recreation Use and Facility Inventory Study (REC-1) is to gather current information on recreation facilities, recreational use, and potential Projects' effects to determine existing and future recreation use and capacity at the Idaho Falls and the Gem State Projects.
-Study goals will be accomplished by completing the following five objectives:
+Study goals will be accomplished by completing the following six objectives:

-- Inventory and identify the condition of the recreation facilities and associated amenities at FERC-approved Idaho Falls Project and Gem State Project recreation sites identified in Table 1 and Table 2; - Identify who owns, operates, and maintains each Idaho Falls Project and Gem State Project recreation sites and facilities; - Describe each Idaho Falls Project and Gem State Project recreation sites and facilities in relation to their associated Project Boundaries; - Evaluate recreation use at the FERC-approved Idaho Falls and Gem State Project recreation sites, including both an assessment of the amount of use that each site is receiving (including percent of capacity) and the recreation activities that occur at the site; - Collect visitor feedback regarding their perception and experience at recreation facilities within the Idaho Falls and Gem State Project boundaries; and - Determine the adequacy of the FERC-approved Idaho Falls Project and Gem State Project recreation sites and if modifications to the sites would be needed to meet current or future recreation needs.
+- Inventory and identify the condition of the recreation facilities and associated amenities at FERC-approved Idaho Falls Project and Gem State Project recreation sites identified in Table 1 and Table 2. - Identify who owns, operates, and maintains each of the Idaho Falls Project and Gem State Project recreation sites and facilities. - 3.
+Describe each Idaho Falls Project and Gem State Project recreation sites and facilities in relation to their associated Project Boundaries. - 4.
+Evaluate recreation use at the FERC-approved Idaho Falls and Gem State Project recreation sites, including both an assessment of the amount of use that each site is receiving (including percent of capacity) and the recreation activities that occur at the site. - 5.
+Collect visitor feedback regarding their perception and experience at recreation facilities within the Idaho Falls and Gem State Project Boundaries. - 6.
+Determine the adequacy of the FERC-approved Idaho Falls Project and Gem State Project recreation sites and if modifications to the sites would be needed to meet current or future recreation needs.

-Section 5.7, Recreation and Land Use, of the Pre-application Document (PAD) provides background information about recreational opportunities at the Projects and describes existing FERC-approved recreation sites.
+Section 5.7, Recreation and Land Use, of IFP's Preliminary Application Document (PAD; 2023) provides background information about recreational opportunities at the Projects and describes existing FERC-approved recreation sites.
 These sites are listed in Table 1 and Table 2, and their locations are depicted in Figure 1 and Figure 2.